Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Information Bottleneck with Sparsity-Inducing Categorical Prior

 \subsection{Information Bottleneck: Preliminaries}

-Considering a joint distribution $P(X,Y)$ of the input variable $X$ and the corresponding target variable $Y$, the information bottleneck principle aims to find a (low-dimensional) latent encoding $Z$ by maximizing the prediction accuracy, formulated in terms of the mutual information $\operatorname{MI}(Z;Y)$, given a constraint on the compressing the latent encoding, formulated in terms of the mutual information $\operatorname{MI}(X;Z)$.
+Taking into account a joint distribution $P(X,Y)$ of the input variable $X$ and the corresponding target variable $Y$, the information bottleneck principle aims to find a (low-dimensional) latent encoding $Z$ by maximizing prediction accuracy, formulated in terms of mutual information $\operatorname{MI}(Z;Y)$, given a constraint on compressing the latent encoding, formulated in terms of mutual information $\operatorname{MI}(X;Z)$.
 This can be cast as a constrained optimization problem: